Review / Multiple Authors

 Matador (2013)

 "I blow my load over the status quo - here we go".A reading from the book of Homme.
 It has been 6 since Queens of the Stone Age released their album Era Vulgaris.
 An album this reviewer gave a favorable rating, but admittedly didn't fully understand at the time of reviewing for this site.
-I couldn't fully grasp what the band was … Read more
+I couldn't fully grasp what the … Read more